 Since most of us don’t have a tofu press, I like to take a tea pot filled with water or a couple of heavy books to press the excess liquid out of the tofu.

 You ideally want to do this for about 30 minutes, but even just 5-10 minutes will help the tofu firm up and get extra crispy.
 If your stomach is growling and you just have to eat right now, you can safely skip the tofu pressing step, but the tofu won’t get quite as crispy.

 Chop the tofu into small cubes or triangles (any shape will do) and add to a bowl.

-- It only takes about 5 minutes to pan fry tofu.
+How long does it take to cook tofu?
+It only takes about 5 minutes or so!
 I like to cut it in triangles so you only need to cook it on two sides.
 Cook it for about two minutes on one side, flip, cook for two more minutes and then coat in the sauce.

-- If you notice the tofu sticking at all while it’s “frying” just add a little more oil to loosen it up.
+Pro tip: If you notice the tofu sticking at all while it’s frying, just add a little more oil to loosen it up.
 You don’t want it to stick to the pan because it will peel off the crispy exterior.

 Try these next!

-Lastly, if you make this sesame tofu, don’t forget to tag me on instagram so I can see your creation!
-Leave a comment and rating below and let me know how they turn out!
+If you make this recipe, don’t forget to tag me on instagram so I can see your creation!
+Leave a comment and rating below and let me know how it turns out!

 - Remove the tofu from the package and drain excess liquid.
 Press it between a towel using a hard object (tea pot or books work well) for at least 10 minutes.

 - Cut the tofu into small cubes or triangles.